subabrain/PHP-GTK3-RPGET/README.md

 ## HOWTO

-Just download and run the "rpget_neu.exe" File and you will see this:
+Just download and run the "rpget_neu.exe" and you will see this:

 ![grafik](https://github.com/subabrain/PHP-GTK3-RPGET/assets/7425736/eef5db88-275b-45cb-b9ac-131f75008602)